vuejs/eslint-plugin-vue/docs/rules/max-attributes-per-line.md

 ```

 ### `firstline`
-For muliline declarations, defines if it accepts an attribute in the first line.
+For multi-line declarations, defines how many attributes are acceptable to be put in the first line.
+(Default 0)

-The following patterns is considered a warning:
+Example of **incorrect** code for this setting:
 ```js
 // ["error", { "firstline": 1, "singleline": 2, "multiline": 1}]
 <component